ViktorWelbers/Bring-CLI/README.md

 - `bring recipe delete <recipe>`: Delete a recipe from the `C:\ProgramData\Bring\kv.db` file.

 Enhance your meal planning and shopping experience with the Bring!
 App Windows CLI.
-Enjoy the convenience of managing your shopping list and recipes seamlessly from the command line.
+Enjoy the convenience of managing your shopping list and recipes seamlessly from the command line:.

 ## TODO